-The answer may shed some light on the life-changing potential of LED lights, but to find it we first need to look at where LEDs came from.
+The answer may shed some light on the life-changing potential of LED lights, but to find it we first need to look at where LED light bulbs came from.

 The First LED

-Unlike traditional incandescent bulbs, LEDs don’t use a filament to produce their light.
+Unlike traditional incandescent light bulbs, LED light bulbs don’t use a filament to produce their light.
 Instead, they are illuminated by the movement of electrons in a semiconductor material.
-It means that they can emit the same brightness as a traditional bulb, but using only a fraction of the power.
-They also last many times longer than incandescent bulbs, as there is no filament to burn out,[i] making them cost-effective and energy efficient.
+It means that they can emit the same brightness as a traditional light bulb, but using only a fraction of the power.
+They also last many times longer than incandescent light bulbs, as there is no filament to burn out,[i] making them cost-effective and energy-efficient.

 It is difficult to overstate the importance of this discovery and the impact it has had (and will continue to have) on our planet.
-It was several decades before the technology advanced enough to pass into everyday use, but their energy efficiency and low power requirements have since allowed LEDs to be used in everything from calculators, watches and, more recently, lightbulbs.
+It was several decades before the technology advanced enough to pass into everyday use, but their energy efficiency and low power requirements have since allowed LED light bulbs to be used in everything from calculators, watches and, more recently, light bulbs.

-Initially, LEDs were only used in specialist electronic and laboratory equipment, mainly because the light they produced was not appropriate for other uses.
-Also, the cost of manufacturing them was far too high to be commercially viable; early LEDs could cost anywhere up to $200 per unit.[ii]
+Initially, LED light bulbs were only used in specialist electronic and laboratory equipment, mainly because the light they produced was not appropriate for other uses.
+Also, the cost of manufacturing them was far too high to be commercially viable; early LED light bulbs could cost anywhere up to $200 per unit.[ii]

 As research into LED technology continued, they became cheaper to produce and the quality of the light they emitted was improved.
 In 1962, an American engineer called Nick Holonyak created the first LED that produced visible light suitable for a wide variety of uses.
 From there, the technology boomed.

-By the 1970s, companies were mass-producing LEDs for as little as five cents each and everything from calculators, watches, radios and telephones would soon use some form of LED.
-It is the fundamental technology used in today’s large screen, ultra-high definition televisions, as well as the next generation of domestic and commercial lighting.
+By the 1970s, companies were mass-producing LED light bulbs for as little as five cents each and everything from calculators, watches, radios and telephones would soon use some form of LED.
+It is the fundamental technology used in today’s large screen, ultra-high-definition televisions, as well as the next generation of domestic and commercial lighting.

 It is only in recent years that this sort of application has been made possible though.
-That’s because for a long time after their invention, only red, green and yellow LEDs could be made which, while suitable for many uses, were not appropriate for lighting our homes and workplaces.
+That’s because, for a long time after their invention, only red, green and yellow LED light bulbs could be made which, while suitable for many uses, were not appropriate for lighting our homes and workplaces.

 Where we are now

-It was only a short hop from blue-light to white-light LEDs, but from there the next challenge was to develop the technology for commercial use.
+It was only a short hop from blue-light to white-light LED light bulbs, but from there the next challenge was to develop the technology for commercial use.
 Companies such as Philips dedicated resources to the development of LED lighting in the late 2000s, and by 2010 the technology started to pass into common use.

-There is now a wide variety of LED lightbulbs available, from tiny surgical lights to high-powered floodlights.
-They are even used as part of some groundbreaking cancer treatments.[vi]
-As development of the technology advances, the cost and energy efficiency of the bulbs will only continue to improve.
+There is now a wide variety of LED light bulbs available, from tiny surgical lights to high-powered floodlights.
+They are even used as part of some ground-breaking cancer treatments.[v]
+As the development of technology advances, the cost and energy efficiency of the light bulbs will only continue to improve.

 The Future of LED lights

-The discovery of blue-light LEDs unlocked the true potential of LED lighting, but so far we have only scratched the surface of the technology.
+The discovery of blue-light LED light bulbs unlocked the true potential of LED lighting, but so far we have only scratched the surface of the technology.

-The versatility of LEDs means that their practical uses are countless.
-This article by inhabitat describes some of the more innovative ways the technology could be utilised, including LED ‘Virtual Sky,’ which replaces traditional ceiling panels in workplaces with ‘light-laced modules’ that mimic the sky and increase worker productivity.
+The versatility of LED light bulbs means that their practical uses are countless.
+This article by Inhabitat describes some of the more innovative ways the technology could be utilised, including LED ‘Virtual Sky,’ which replaces traditional ceiling panels in workplaces with ‘light-laced modules’ that mimic the sky and increase worker productivity.
 Or how about LED wallpaper, which changes colour at the flick of a switch?

 The potential of LED technology is only limited by our imagination.
-For many years LEDs were mainly used as ‘indicators’ (such as power lights on electronic devices).
-Blue-light LEDs changed all that and now LED lighting is used almost everywhere.
+For many years LED light bulbs were mainly used as ‘indicators’ (such as power lights on electronic devices).
+Blue-light LED light bulbs changed all that and now LED lighting is used almost everywhere.
 It may still be some time before we realise the full potential of LED lights, but they have already come a long way from that first humble diode.